No Safe Place

 RSVP: Please RSVP to David Cutler by Tuesday, February 17.

-Operation Protective Edge, launched by Israel in July 2014, raised serious questions about adherence togazareport_eng 1 human rights standards and violations of international humanitarian law.
+Operation Protective Edge, launched by Israel in July 2014, raised serious questions about adherence to human rights standards and violations of international humanitarian law.
 As the conflict progressed, PHR-Israel commissioned a fact-finding mission by eight independent international medical experts, including Dr. Leaning.
 Aided by reputable Gaza-based human rights and medical organizations, the mission was the only independent international body granted permission from Israeli authorities to enter Gaza during the war.
 Its main findings are compiled in: “No Safe Place – Findings of an Independent Medical Fact-Finding Mission – Gaza 2014“.
 The report is based on testimonies from people injured in Gaza, analysis of photos, interviews with Palestinian medical professionals, and review of dozens of medical files.
 The delegation conducted three visits to Gaza and its members also met Israeli doctors who provided medical care to soldiers and residents of Southern Israel during the fighting.

 A light lunch will be served.